edubart/nelua-lang/docs/pages/overview.md

 features are implemented yet.
 Mostly the dynamic part such as tables and handling dynamic types at runtime is not implemented yet, thus at the moment is best to try Nelua using records instead of tables and type notations in function definitions.
+Visit [this](/diffs/) page for the full list of available features.
 {: .callout.callout-warning}

 ## A note for C users